Xetibo/ReSet-Doc/sections/literature.typ

     )<rust_any_pattern>],
 )

-#subsection("Custom Scripting Language")
-Creating a custom language just for a plugin system serves two potential use cases.
-The first would be security concerns which are explained in @Security.
-The idea is that with custom scripting languages, it is possible to limit the functionality of the language, making it infeasible or harder for malicious developers to abuse the plugin system.
-The second use case is the simplification of functionality for potential plugin developers.
-For ReSet, this could mean creating ReSet-specific user interface elements with a single function call.
-However, this could also be potentially implemented with a library for an existing language.

-#subsubsection("Turing Complete")
-The security aspect is likely the biggest factor in choosing to create a custom scripting language.
-Here the use of non-turing complete language is the most effective.
-It enforces limited functionality, which can severely limit the attack vectors compared to a Turing complete language.
-The downside of this approach is that only plugins with a supported use case can be created.

-An example for a non-turing complete language are markdown languages like HTML.
-HTML only offers specific tags which cannot create any functionality beyond the documented functionality.

 #subsection("Security")
 Developers want to rely on the plugin system in order to focus on their core systems, however, this puts the burden of development on other developers, which